Some great tips for new actors in town

 For the site itself, go to GoDaddy, Wix, Squarespace, or even use programs that come with your computer like the old iWeb from mac (now discontinued).
 All of these are affordable.
 It's simply the cost of business.

-Everyone in Hollywood knows that there's really just 2-3 sites you need to be on: Actor's Access, LA Casting and possibly Casting Frontier.
-Actors Access is primarily used for theatrical projects and LA Casting for commercials but as of Nov 14, 2017 FOX network purchased LA Casting to use for their projects, so you MUST BE ON BOTH!
+Everyone in Hollywood knows that there's really just 3 sites you need to be on: Actor's Access, LA Casting and Casting Frontier.
+Actors Access is primarily used for theatrical projects and LA Casting for commercials but as of Nov 14, 2017 FOX network purchased Casting Frontier to use for their projects.

 FEED YOUR MIND